 What It Is: a non-essential beta-amino acid that buffers intracellular acidity.
 Beta Alanine is the per-cursor to carnosine which when activated will increase carnosine concentrations over time.

 The Claim: Supplementing with Beta Alanine will provide boost athletic performance by increasing strength and endurance (by suppressing lactic acid buildup in muscle), allowing for more work to be done.

 The Truth: Yes it works, which is itself practically deserves a standup applause in the supplement industry, but the effect as evidenced by the studies is very small and only most beneficial during a small window.
-Take only if you do activities that emphasis intensive repetitive muscle movements longer than 60 seconds — that is short to medium length high intensity training.
+Take only if you do activities that emphasise intensive repetitive muscle movements longer than 60 seconds — that is short to medium length high-intensity training.
 For example, kettle-bell workouts that stress endurance or a very high rep strength building routine such as HIIT, intervals, or crossfit-style workouts for more than 1 minute where you are hit with a lactic acid buildup.
 There was even a study done on boxers who supplemented with Beta Alanine had improved punch endurance and more punch frequency.
 So of all the supplements here, beta alanine may be the most applicable to the fighting arts as a means of increasing your endurance and striking output during each round.

 SHOULD YOU SUPPLEMENT WITH BETA ALANINE: Maybe (read why)